drcdev/flutter_fhir/README.md

     'extend' - 'StructureMap_Group'
     'fore' - 'Task'
     'asserts' - 'TestReport_Action', 'TestReport_Action1', 'TestScript_Action', 'TestScript_Action1'
+    'require' - this isn't a reserved word, but in order to have @required parameters, I had to change required to require in testScript.
 9. I had to add a resourceList class - this is not official.
 10. Named optional parameters are not allowed to start with underscores. ~~I'm going to omit for now.~~ I changed my mind.
 I added element in front of every underscore since they're all elements, and